|

 St.

-considered to be the the spiritual center of Syrian Orthodox Christians.
+Delhi and is considered to be the the spiritual center of Syrian

 -

-you enjoy watching locomotives, you must visit the Rail Museum that
+If you enjoy watching locomotives, you must visit the Rail Museum

 Education:

-attracts plenty of students from various parts of the country who take
+Delhi attracts plenty of students from various parts of the

-admissions in some of the most prestigious Universities and Colleges here,
+country who take admissions in some of the most prestigious Universities

 Shopping: